-ESC 100Introduction to Environmental Science3 semester credits3/0/0Environmental science is an interdisciplinary field of study that helps us understand how the natural world functions and develops scientifically sound solutions to environmental problems.
+ESC 100 Introduction to Environmental Science 3/0/0 3 semester credits Environmental science is an interdisciplinary field of study that helps us understand how the natural world functions and develops scientifically sound solutions to environmental problems.
 This course focuses on the insights developed by ecologists, atmospheric scientists, environmental chemists, geologists, geographers, and even economists to understand, predict, and prevent environmental problems, and to follow sustainable, efficient, and ethical environmental practices.
 This course may be taken online or face to face.
-Prerequisite(s): None.3/0/0
+Prerequisite(s): None.